SamuelZheng11/WooliesXCodingChallenge/README.md

 # WooliesXCodingChallenge
 Store the back-end for the WooliesX coding challenge

-## Logging and Tests
-Currenty this project does not have logging or unit/integration tests, Given more time TDD could have been perfomred and different levels of logging could have also been setup, but due to the time contraints I was not able to do this.

-## Token and URL storage
-Under normal circumstances the resource URL would have been stored in something like Appsettings.json and retrieved from there.
-Like-wise with the participant `token` on Azure KeyVault.
-However I experienced time constraints and connectivity issue with accessing the KeyVault, and therefore have stored them in the repository

-## FaaS vs Backends
+## Serverless (FaaS) vs WebApp Deployments
-For simplicity all of the endpoints are located on one resource, However I understand that in certain cases FaaS can be more useful, as we only pay for the time the function is running.
+I understand that in certain cases FaaS can be more useful as we only pay for the time the function is running and in this specific case all the HTTP endpoints do not require a database which would mean that a function may be more suited.
+However, for the purposes of keeping the assessment code together and simplicity, the endpoints are located on one resource

 The endpoint is setup at `https://wooliesxcodingchallenge20200929124301.azurewebsites.net/api/<EXCERISE_ENDPOINT>` and will be running as long as the account has (free) credit on it midigating delays for `cold starts`.
-I would suspect that there wouldn't be too much difference between the two (at this stage), just different base urls for each of the execise endpoints on a Azure Function based implementation
+I would suspect that there would not be too much difference between deploying as webapps or function (at this stage), just different base urls for each of the execise endpoints on a Azure Function based implementation

 ## Execrise Though Processess
 ### Exercise 1